realaryanpatil/Platinum/SECURITY.md

 ## Supported Versions

-All versions of Platinum recieve security updates.
+All versions of Platinum receieve security updates.

 ## Reporting a Vulnerability

-Ping @realaryanpatil on twitter with the relevant details
+DM @realaryanpatil on twitter with the relevant details